mercy12-boop/python-p4-login-sessions-cookies/README.md

-# Flask-Login, Cookies, and Sessions
+# Cookies and Sessions

 ## Learning Goals

-- Create an application that requires users to authenticate with Flask-Login.
-- Retrieve data from cookies to allow users to access data from previous sessions.
+- Explain what a cookie is and what cookies can be used for.
+- Identify how cookies are part of the request/response cycle.
+- Explain what a session is in Flask.

 ***